How to georeference your raster data

 This article gives a detailed overview of the abilities and functions of MapTiler visual georeferences.

-Where to find georeferencer
+Where to find the georeferencer

 Another name for this utility over the program is “Assign visually”.
 You can either enter it directly from the geographical location popup, in case you are trying to add a signle file in the raster processing mode, that is misssing this information.